tensorlogic/tensorlogic/README.md

   - Note: see the tensor indexing rules above.
   - Note: The tensors in the loss have to have been declared before the loss is created.
   - Note: The ranges in the loss need not match as long the tensors obtained after slicing the tensors on RHS have the shapes expected by the torch loss.
+  - Note: A loss line accepts the following flags:
+    - name(required): str.
+Unique identifier of the loss that the user can use the access the loss.
+    - loss(required): str.
+Unique identifier of the type of torch loss to compute.
+    - other flags required by the torch losses.
+See torch documentation for these.